Estimating MCMC convergence rates using common random number simulation: Introduction

 \section{Introduction}

-Markov chain Monte Carlo (MCMC) algorithms are often used to simulate from a stationary distribution of interest (see e.g.~\cite{handbook}).
+Markov chain Monte Carlo (MCMC) algorithms are often used to simulate from a stationary distribution of interest (see e.g.~\cite{intromcmc}).
 One of the primary questions when using these Markov chains is, after how many iterations is the distribution of the Markov chain sufficiently close to the stationary distribution of interest, i.e.\ when should actual sampling begin \cite{honestexp}.
 The number of iterations it takes for the distribution of the Markov chain to be sufficiently close to stationarity is called the burn-in period.
 Various informal methods are available for estimating the burn-in period, such as effective sample size estimation, the Gelman-Rubin diagnostic, and visual checks using traceplots or autocorrelation graphs \cite{glm, mode, bayemethfin, convdiag}.
-However, none of these methods provide a formal estimate of the distance between the distribution of the Markov chain and the stationary distribution.
+While these methods ``can detect problems with an MCMC simulation, [...] they cannot prove that the simulation is generating a representative sample." \cite{qin2024convergenceboundsmontecarlo}

-From a theoretical perspective, distance to stationarity is traditionally measured in terms of total variation distance (e.g.~\cite{probsurv, tierney1994markov}), though more recently the Wasserstein distance has been considered \cite{gibbswass, waslinearmixedmodels, wasandoneshot, wasmeth}.
-However, finding upper bounds on either distance can be quite difficult to establish \cite{intromcmc, honestexp}, and if an upper bound is known, it is usually based on complicated problem-specific calculations \cite{waslinearmixedmodels, geomconvrates, sixta, localcont}.
-This motivates the desire to instead estimate convergence bounds from actual simulations of the Markov chain, which we consider here.
+Convergence analysis studies the distance of a Markov chain to stationarity and is traditionally measured in terms of total variation distance (e.g.~\cite{probsurv, tierney1994markov}), though more recently the Wasserstein distance has been considered \cite{gibbswass, waslinearmixedmodels, wasandoneshot, wasmeth}.
+However, finding upper bounds on either distance can be quite difficult to establish \cite{intromcmc, honestexp, qin2024convergenceboundsmontecarlo}, and if an upper bound is known, it is usually based on complicated problem-specific calculations \cite{waslinearmixedmodels, geomconvrates, sixta, localcont}.
+This motivates the desire to instead estimate convergence bounds from actual simulations of the Markov chain, which we consider here via common random number (CRN) simulation.